Hiburger/Hiburger/README.md

 - FOSS and ethical tech on top!!!!!!!!!!!!!!!!!!!
 - I enjoy designing UIs / UX with fresh, modern look
 - i'm good at typos and enjoy food
-- push to prod on friday because idc the day or date or whatever just do it
+- Anyone should push to prod on friday because dont care the day or date or whatever just do it
 - I use arch btw.
-Tho i also use debian, and ubuntu server edition.
+Proxmox VE for my homelab.
 I also enjoy Fedora & MacOS.
 - Windows sucks.
-If i see you on windows i swear i-
+10 was fine actually, windows 11 could have been perfect but no, they made it terrible
+- i like animals and plants.

 :3